 Before sending your child to school each day, please be sure that he/she is well enough to be in school.
-We have no provisions for caring for sick children.
-If your child becomes ill or has an accident while at school, you or the adults you designate on the registration card will be notified immediately and asked to come and pick up the child.
+If your child becomes ill while at school, you or the adults you designate on the registration card will be notified immediately and asked to come and pick up your child.
 Please send a note to school anytime your child is recuperating from an illness requiring that his/her school activities be restricted.